RonyKordahi/Event-Planner/README.md

 # 2. The `/update-event` Slash Command

-Updates a scheduled event's information based on the parameters provided.
+Updates a scheduled event's information, the roles associated to it, and the event's text channel based on the parameters provided.
 Any parameter that is not provided will not be modified.

 If the command succeeds, a message will be displayed in the `event-planner` channel and in the event's text channel.
 Also all `MEET-UPS` text channels will be sorted alphabetically.